 The following illustrates an example where the MR-JET-FAN1 is installed to the MR-JET-200G.
+The number of screws for mounting differs depending on the fan unit.

 Insert the positioning part of the fan unit vertically, align it to the positioning part of the main unit case, and tighten with screws.
 Use the same screws as those used for the fan unit before replacement.